mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 code:

 * The `./ffi/` crate will disappear entirely, its work is automated by UniFFI
+    * If you still need some hand-written `pub extern "C"` functions, perhaps to implement features not currently supported by UniFFI, then they should move into `lib.rs` of the main component crate.
-* The low-level `LibComponentNameFFI.kt` file will disappear entirely, as will some of the code that converts it back into nice high-level Kotlin classes and interfaces.
+* The low-level `Lib<ComponentName>FFI.kt` file will disappear entirely, as will some of the code that converts it back into nice high-level Kotlin classes and interfaces.
     * Some of the hand-written Kotlin code may remain, if it provides functionality that cannot be implemented in Rust.
-* The low-level `RustComponentNameAPI.h` file will disappear entirely, as will some of the code that converts it back into nice high-level Swift classes and interfaces.
+* The low-level `Rust<ComponentName>API.h` file will disappear entirely, as will some of the code that converts it back into nice high-level Swift classes and interfaces.
-      * Some of the hand-written Kotlin code may remain, if it provides functionality that cannot be implemented in Rust.
+    * Some of the hand-written Swift code may remain, if it provides functionality that cannot be implemented in Rust.

 You'll aim to end up with a simplified file structure that looks like this: